SergioLozano/sergiolozano.github.io/_pages/whyme.md

 * **Y-axis: Driving Strategic Commercial Acceleration (Depth)**
 This axis highlights my deep, core impact in "implementing lead and demand generation programs leveraging growth and account-based marketing tactics that deliver results and accelerate the sales pipeline".
 This is the powerful vertical bar of my 'T', showcasing my direct contribution to business growth and revenue.

-### Why I Fit in the Upper-Right Corner:

-As a "Copenhagen-based Full-Stack Product Marketing Manager" with "10+ years driving success for SaaS & on-prem products", I possess an extensive breadth of expertise covering "Product Positioning & Messaging," "Go-to-Market Strategy," "Customer Experience (CX)," and "Sales Enablement".
-This holistic understanding allows me to seamlessly "bridge the gap between Product, Sales, Marketing, and Customer Success".

-My deep specialization lies in "Commercial Growth," where I've demonstrated direct success by "implementing lead and demand generation programs...that deliver results and accelerate the sales pipeline", showing my capacity to translate broad knowledge into tangible, impactful growth.
-This unique combination ensures I am not just creating marketing materials, but actively accelerating your sales pipeline and contributing to your bottom line.

 <hr style="margin: 3rem auto; max-width: 150px; border: 0; border-top: 1px dashed var(--global-divider-color);" />